 Deforestation in an era of climate change?

-Why are hundreds of trees in our hills being cut down during a climate crisis?
+Why are hundreds of trees being cut down when they're vital for climate change mitigation?

 For over a decade, literally thousands of healthy trees have been systematically cut down in our precious Berkeley and Oakland public lands, on hillsides across several jurisdictions including the East Bay Regional Parks District (EBRPD), the City of Oakland and under UC (University of California) Berkeley stewardship.

-As if all this weren't bad enough, cutting down stands of trees means a loss of animal and bird habitat.
-And more landslides when winter rains come and hundred-year-old root systems no longer retain steep hillsides.
+Increased wildfire risk is reason enough to protect forests, but of course cutting down stands of trees means a loss of precious animal and bird habitat.
+And more landslides when winter rains come and the hundred-plus-year-old root systems of a forest no longer retain the stability of our countless steep hillsides.